Regionalliga: Maps

-Regionalliga in Austria since 1945

-In Austrian soccer, Regionalliga represents the third highest tier, after Austrian Bundesliga (top tier) and Erste Liga (second tier).
-Unlike the two top tiers, which are true national leagues, Regionalliga is organized in three regional divisions: Ost (East), Mitte ("Middle"), and West (West).
-A short playoff circle omg the three winners of each division at the end of the season (played as home and away games) determines the team to move up to the Erste Liga (second tier).

 League setup

 Licensing

 A club that wants to play in the Regionalliga must meet two conditions.
 First, the team must qualify for the league.
 Second, the club must obtain a license from the DFB.
 This license is granted if the club can prove that they are financially sound, that their stadium conforms to the security regulations, and that they have a working youth section.

 Promotion

 The champions of three divisions are automatically promoted; the remaining two take part in the promotion round to the 3.
 Liga at the end of the season for the fourth promotion.
 Reserve teams are also eligible for promotion unless the respective first team is playing in the 3.
 Liga.

 Relegation

 At least the bottom two teams of each division are demoted to their respective Oberliga.
 The actual number of teams relegated from every division depends on the number of relegations from the 3.
 Liga and promotions from the Oberliga.

 As clubs in the Regionalliga must have their teams licensed by the DFB on a per-season basis, a team may also be relegated by having its license revoked or by going into administration.
 Reserve teams are also relegated when the respective first team is relegated to the 3.
 Liga.